dsagman/picat/readme_hakank_comments4.md

 ```

-hakank4: If the data given by edge/2 represents a circular graph, e.g. edge(1,2) and edge(2,1), then without table/0 it will go into an infinite loop (if that is not handled in some way).
+hakank4x: If the data given by edge/2 represents a circular graph, e.g. edge(1,2) and edge(2,1), then without table/0 it will go into an infinite loop (if that is not handled in some way).
 With table/0 this is handled neatly since it caches the nodes that's are visited before.
+DS: I added this note to the text.

 ## `reduce` for functional folds